espressif/esp-idf/docs/en/security/flash-encryption.rst

 **IMPORTANT: Once flash encryption is enabled on first boot, the hardware allows a maximum of 3 subsequent flash updates via serial re-flashing.** A special procedure (documented in :ref:`updating-encrypted-flash-serial`) must be followed to perform these updates.

-- If secure boot is enabled, no physical re-flashes are possible.
+- If secure boot is enabled, physical reflashing with plaintext data requires a "Reflashable" secure boot digest (see :ref:`flash-encryption-and-secure-boot`).
 - OTA updates can be used to update flash content without counting towards this limit.
 - When enabling flash encryption in development, use a `pregenerated flash encryption key` to allow physically re-flashing an unlimited number of times with pre-encrypted data.**